 You may dislike them, even fight them, but at the end of the day, you simply have to live with them.
 That’s because there’s no question that pop-ups and pop-unders are still an efficient type of advertisements, commonly used by websites to help monetize their traffic or content.
-Even though some have pronounced it dead, pop advertising is still very much alive and well.
+Even though some have pronounced it dead, pop advertising is still very much alive and well in 2022.

 Read to learn what’s the difference between pop up and pop under ads, what are the benefits of using pop advertising, and how come pop ads work perfectly fine after so many years in the business.

 A brief history of pop advertising

 Pop-up ads first came to life in the 1990s from Zuckerman’s idea to implement an ad that would open in a separate browser window, rather than be displayed in the form of banner ads.

 The main idea behind coming up with something new was that banner ads, when displayed on a given page, could imply a connection between that page’s content or site information and the advertised brand.
 And that’s how a brand new ad format was created — pop ads.